mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 1. project setup.
 Though this will be minimal as we add stuff incrementally as needed.
 But we need a minimum to get started
 2. add the imprint page
-	- setup an acceptance test for the full feature loop
+	- setup an integration test for the full feature loop
 	- create unit tests for all components we touch
 	- add routing for when a request touches the web server
 	- delegate to a MVC controller
 	- create the view with loading content from file
 	- pass the generated HTML back to the web server for delivery to the client
 3. add the blog page and feature that loads blog posts from file system
-	- setup acceptance tests for the full feature loop
+	- setup integration tests for the full feature loop
 	- create or extend unit tests for all components we touch
 	- add or extend routing
 	- create dedicated MVC controller